sabrina-fs/flask-oauth-idp/README.md

 You may replace the value of the `HS256_KEY` variable there with a value of your choice, then rename to file to just `.env`.
 5. Run the application: `flask --app app.py --debug run`

+By default, Flask will make the app accessible at `localhost:5000`.

+When running the provider locally in this manner, no redirects will be performed, to facilitate testing.
+Instead, the authorization code will be returned to you in a JSON response.

-Consider using a cryptographically secure generator to create a 32+ bytes secret key.
+As for the `HS256_KEY`, consider using a cryptographically secure generator to create a 32+ bytes secret.
 The `secrets` module from Python's standard library can help with that:
 ```python
 from secrets import token_hex
 key = token_hex(32)
 ```

-When running the provider locally in this manner, no redirects will be performed, to facilitate testing and simulations.
-Instead, the authorization code will be returned to you in a JSON response.

-### Protocol endpoints
+## Protocol endpoints

 The endpoints for each OAuth step are exposed at the following routes:
 - Get authorization code: `/oauth/auth`;
 - Get access token: `/oauth/get-access-token`;
 - Get user information: `/oauth/get-user-info`.

-### Integration parameters
+## Integration parameters

 On top of the endpoints, you will likely need additional information when setting up an integration between a client and the identity provider.

-#### Key/field names
+### Key/field names

 Clients may require you to specify the exact names expected used by the identity provider for certain fields during setup.
 Below is a mapping of the field names used in this project:
 - Client ID: `client_id`
 - Client secret: `client_secret`
 - Authorization code: `code`
 - Access token: `access_token`
+- Token duration: `expires_in`
 - User ID: `user_id`
 - User email: `user_email`
 - User name: `user_name`

-#### Access token request
+### Access token request

 You may need to specify the Content-Type the client should use when requesting access tokens from the provider.
 The one used in this project is `application/json`.

-#### Get user information request
+### Get user information request

 Finally, a client may need you to specify how it should format the access token when requesting user information.
 This application expects it as a Bearer token; that is, a request header in the format: `Authorization: Bearer <token-here>`

-#### Integrating with VTEX ID
+### Integrating with VTEX ID

 Should you utilize this tool to test VTEX's OAuth integration, their specifications for custom providers, along with instructions for setting the integration up in the VTEX Admin, can found at:
 - [Live link](https://developers.vtex.com/docs/guides/login-integration-guide-webstore-oauth2)